YottaDB/YDBDoc/ProgGuide/functions.rst

 * $ORDER() can be used as a tool for retrieving data from M sparse arrays in an ordered fashion, independent of the order in which it was entered.
 In M, routines generally sort by SETting data into an array with appropriate subscripts and then retrieving the information with $ORDER().
 * $ORDER() returns subscripts, not data values, and does not discriminate between nodes that have data values and nodes that have descendants.
 Once $ORDER() provides the subscript, the routine must use the subscript to access the data value, if appropriate.
 Using $ORDER() maintains the naked reference indicator, even if $ORDER() returns a null.
 * YottaDB optionally permits the use of null subscripts.
 This feature is enabled via the VIEW command for local variables and a REGION qualifier in GDE for global variables.
 When an application uses null subscripts, they are "invisible" in a $ORDER() loop so the application must test for them as a special case, perhaps using $DATA().
-* $Order() returns local array subscripts with values that are numeric, but non-canonical (over 18 digit), as strings.
+* $ORDER() returns local array subscripts with values that are numeric, but non-canonical (over 18 digit), as strings.

 .. note::
    Name-level $ORDER() always returns an empty string when used with extended references.